 With a double-VPN configuration, the first server could see your originating IP address, and the second server could see your outgoing traffic, but neither server would have both your IP address and your outgoing traffic.

-If you want the most features with your double-VPN, then either NordVPN or Surfshark would be a good decision.
+Based on my tests, if you want the most features with your double VPN, then either NordVPN or Surfshark would be a good decision.

 Can you still get fast speeds with double VPN?